SaeidDaliriSusefi/SoilMoisture-Landsat8/README.md

 # 🌍 Soil Moisture Trend Monitoring using Google Earth Engine & Python with Landsat-8 data
-This repository contains a Python-based workflow to analyze long-term
+This repository contains a Python-based workflow to analyze long-term soil moisture trends using Landsat-8 data.
+The workflow leverages Google Earth Engine (GEE) for accessing and processing satellite imagery and employs remote sensing techniques to estimate soil moisture over extended periods.
+It provides an efficient way to monitor soil moisture dynamics, vegetation health, and their responses to climatic and environmental changes, all through Landsat-8 imagery.